Rclarkeweb/Rclarkeweb/README.md

 # Hello World 👋
 🙋‍♀‍ I’m Rebecca and welcome to my GitHub!
 💻 I am a Self Taught Web Developer who loves learning new things.
-🎯 Aspiring Software Developer.
-✨ Using my GitHub profile to showcase some of my projects.
+✨ Using my GitHub profile to showcase some of my projects and practise code.

 ## 🌱 Learning